 You thought long and hard about moving.
 You know it’s a stressful situation between preparing the house for viewing, packing and making the place available.
 Now that you’ve made the decision to move, it can’t happen fast enough.
-That is why you should do these six things to get your house ready for a sale in Princeton.
+That is why you should do these six things to get your house ready for a sale in Mercer, Trenton, Princeton, Ewing, Somerset, Essex, Hudson, Middlesex, New Jersey, Plainfield, Millstone, Old Bridge, Lambertville.
 Checking these off your list will make the process faster and help get a buyer sooner than later.

 1. Get Rid of Clutter